NxmNile/NxmNile/README.md

 ###

-<p align="left">📚 I'm currently 4th year student in the Department of Game and interactive media, Bangkok University<br>✨ I'm interested in 3D modeling and Game Development<br>✉️ You can contact me via laksikapanich@gmail.com<br>🧠 I am used to programming in Python, C, C# and Assembly</p>
+<p align="left">:books: I'm a Research Assistant at HITAP, Thailand.
+I graduated from the Department of Game and interactive media, Bangkok University.<br>:sparkles: I'm interested in 3D modeling , Game and Website Development.<br>:envelope: You can contact me via laksikapanich@gmail.com<br>:brain: I am used to programming in Python, C, C# and Assembly</p>

 ###